Guests & Visitors

 Residents are permitted to host a guest overnight in their apartment if they remain in compliance with the following provisions:

-- Residents may host a guest overnight for up to two nights.
+- Residents may host a guest overnight for up to two nights per month.
 (Exception: Residents in New Residence Hall at 517 West 121st Street are not permitted to host any guests at this time, per TC Residential Services)

 - Hosts living in apartment shares and dorms must provide notice to their roommate(s)/suitemate(s) prior to a guest's arrival.
 Columbia Residential encourages roommates to communicate and complete a roommate agreement at the start of their roommate relationship, to make sure that all residents can express their preferences and agree on expectations of living together.
 For more information, review Roommate Rights, Responsibilities & Respect for Community.